 Some of us have been blessed with an ample bosom, and then some of us have not (for which I am in the latter group).
 Regardless of what the numbers and letter(s) say on your current bra-sizing tag, sometimes a little makeup trickery can come in handy to create the illusion of fullness.

 - Step two: highlight.
 To feign fullness, use a highlighting powder or cream (or a concealer one to two shades lighter than your skin tone) and apply along the upper half, "pushed-up" areas of your breasts.
 Tip: use the top of your bra line as a general guide.
+Then, apply to the inside part of the top of the "Y" directly against the chestbone.
+Coupled with the contour, this will make your faux cleavage really pop.

 - Step three: set it and forget it.
 Blend to diffuse any harsh lines, and set with a pressed or loose powder.